 5. Try Out Some Rings

-The chances are that many men will never wear more than maybe a wedding band, but there’s no reason that you shouldn’t at least try out some accent pieces.
+The chances are that many men will never wear more than maybe a wedding band, but there’s no reason you shouldn’t at least try some accent pieces.
 Stick with light designs, and you shouldn’t have too much trouble.

-Think about some of the pieces that Benno Bulang was wearing in his recent GQ shoot, which tended to be somewhat downplayed but still rather noticeable.
-They almost look like something a vintage-era rock star might have worn, which might very well be the look that you’re going for yourself.
+Think about some of the pieces Benno Bulang was wearing in his recent GQ shoot, which tended to be somewhat downplayed but still rather noticeable.
+They almost look like something a vintage-era rock star might have worn, which might very well be the look you’re going for yourself.

 6. Match Hats to Your Face Shape